-4. Enduring to the End.
+4. Enduring to the end.
 Disciples of Christ in all ages are instructed to be baptized of water and of fire and to labor to maintain their worthy standing before God.
-The scriptures teach that to the degree the Saints of the Most High trust in the will and purposes of God and lean upon his mighty arm, as well as extend themselves in Christian service to the needy, they are able to retain that remission of sins from day to day (see Mosiah 4:11-12, 26; Alma 4:13-14).
-To endure to the end is to remain true to our covenants after baptism, to live the life of a Saint to the best of one's ability, throughout the remainder of one's life.
-The commission is for members of the household of faith to "stand as witnesses of God at all times and in all things, and in all places that ye may be in, even until death, that ye may be redeemed of God, and be numbered with those of the first resurrection, that ye may have eternal life" (Mosiah 18:9).
+The scriptures teach that to the degree the Saints of the Most High trust in the will and purposes of God and lean upon His mighty arm, as well as extend themselves in Christian service to the needy, they are able to retain that remission of sins from day to day (see Mosiah 4:11-12, 26; Alma 4:13).
+To endure to the end is to remain true to our covenants after baptism and live the life of Saints to the best of our ability, throughout the remainder of our lives.
+The commission is for members of the household of faith "to stand as witnesses of God at all times and in all things, and in all places that ye may be in, even until death, that ye may be redeemed of God, and be numbered with those of the first resurrection, that ye may have eternal life" (Mosiah 18:9).
 To endure to the end is to be "steadfast and immovable"-the scriptural phrase for spiritual maturity-and to press toward the high prize of eternal life (see Mosiah 5:15; 2 Nephi 31:16, 20; 33:4; D&C 6:13; 14:7).
-The scriptures plainly affirm that "whoso repenteth and is baptized in [Christ's] name shall be filled; and if he endureth to the end, behold, him will [the Lord] hold guiltless before [the] Father at that day when [He] shall stand to judge the world" (3 Nephi 27:16).
+The scriptures plainly affirm that "whoso repenteth and is baptized in [Christ's] name shall be filled; and if he endureth to the end, behold, him will [the Lord] hold guiltless before

+[the] Father at that day when [Christ] shall stand to judge the world" (3 Nephi 27:16).

-People of the covenant are able to endure to the end, not just through personal grit and will power, not just by holding white-knuckled-like to the iron rod, but by cultivating the gift of the Holy Ghost.
+People of the covenant are able to endure to the end, not just through personal grit and will power, not just by holding whiteknuckled to the iron rod, but by cultivating the gift of the Holy Ghost.
 It is the Spirit that provides direction while we are encircled by the mists of darkness.
 It is the Spirit that provides moral courage to proceed along the gospel path while the tauntings and temptations emanating from the great and spacious building ring out loud and clear.
-And it is the Spirit that brings peace to the weary, hope to the faithful, and the promise of eternal life to those who continue to hunger and thirst after righteousness and are willing to serve God at all hazards (see TPJS 150).
+And it is the Spirit that brings peace to the weary, hope to the faithful, and the promise of eternal life to those who continue to hunger and thirst after righteousness and are willing to serve God at all hazards.

-5. Resurrection and Eternal Judgment.
-In 1839 Joseph Smith observed that "the Doctrines [sic] of the Resurrection of the Dead and the Eternal Judgment are necessary to preach among the first principles of the Gospel of Jesus Christ" (TPJS 149; see also 365).
-Through the atonement of Jesus Christ, as an unconditional benefit, all men and women will, in a limited sense, be redeemed from spiritual death.
-They will be raised from the grave and thereafter brought to stand in the presence of the Almighty to be judged according to the deeds done in the body.
+5. Resurrection and eternal judgment.
+In 1839 Joseph Smith observed that "the Doctrines of the Resurrection of the Dead and the Eternal Judgment are necessary to preach among the first principles of the Gospel of Jesus Christ."
+Through the Atonement of Jesus Christ, as an unconditional benefit, all men and women will, in a limited sense, be redeemed from spiritual death.
+They will be raised from the grave and thereafter be brought to stand in the presence of the Almighty to be judged according to the deeds done in mortality.
 This principle of the gospel illustrates both the mercy and justice of God.
-Samuel the Lamanite testified that Christ "surely must die that salvation may come; yea, it behooveth him and becometh expedient that he dieth, to bring to pass the resurrection of the dead, that thereby men may be brought into the presence of the Lord" (Hel 14:15; see also 2 Nephi 9:15, 21-22; Mormon 9:13).
-Christ reinforced this doctrinal teaching to his Nephite disciples:
+Samuel the Lamanite testified that Christ "surely must die that salvation may come; yea, it behooveth him and becometh expedient that he dieth, to bring to pass the resurrection of the dead, that thereby men may be brought into the presence of the Lord" (Helaman 14:15; see also 2 Nephi 9:15, 21-22; Mormon 9:13).
+Christ reinforced this doctrinal teaching to His Nephite disciples: